bgkendall/nav-switch-mount/README.md

 the PCB.
 Connections to the board are via wires that align with MX switch centre and alignment pins.

-The first version of the PCB came in two versions:
+The first version of the PCB came in two variants:

  * **1-sided** — 24.3×13mm — the switch and diodes are all mounted on the top
     of the PCB.